basaks/geo-sampling/README.md

 `./gadi_install.sh`

 By default, R libraries will be installed to your home directory on the NCI.
-In some cases, such as if you want other people to be able to submit jobs using your geo-sampling installation, you may wish to install the R libraries to a g/data directory.
-To do this, set the desired R library path by setting the `R_LIBS` environment variable:
+To install libararies to another directory, set the desired R library path by setting the `R_LIBS` environment variable **before running the installation**:

 `export R_LIBS="/path/to/R/library`